What is Nunjucks? Complete Overview

-npm i nunjucks
+npm install nunjucks

 Configure in Node